singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Supports CSV, JSON, Avro, SQL, Parquet
 - Querying is very expensive here
 - Command line tool = `bq`
-- BigQuery is not suitable for transactional use case
 - **Append** has better performance than **Update**
 - Tables here have schema
 - Jobs are async tasks that work on the top of table